Ik-Riyad/historical-artifacts-client/README.md

 ## 🔎 Project Overview

-> A responsive full-stack web application that allows users to submit, browse, and interact with historical artifacts.
-The platform supports user authentication, personalized dashboards, and an interactive like system to engage artifact enthusiasts.
+> A responsive full-stack web application that allows users to explore, share, and submit historical artifacts.
+Users can like their favorite artifacts, which are saved in their profile for easy access.
+The platform supports user authentication and enables seamless artifact sharing.
 ---

 ## 📸 Screenshot